 During spring 2014, Guam Community College has seen much activity regarding Distance Education (DE) planning.
 The previous year, GCC applied for and received a grant to fund a Feasibility Study on Advancing Informal STEM Learning via Distance Education.
 The goal of the feasibility study project was to determine the need for and the capability of College’s technology infrastructure and resources to support distance education at Guam Community College.

 In January 2014, Ellucian, Academic Services Division, entered into a contract with GCC to develop a strategic plan to introduce and implement Distance Education to GCC constituents.
 In February 2014, two Ellucian consultants visited GCC to gather information and make preliminary assessments to write a strategic plan.
-Meetings were held with students, faculty, administrators, MIS, and staff, to communicate and discuss ideas, information, infrastructure, challenges, and expectations with implementing DE to our college.
+Meetings were held with faculty, administrators, and MIS to communicate and discuss ideas, information, infrastructure, challenges, and expectations with implementing DE.
+(I don’t recall students and staff attending meetings)

-The result of this initial meeting and contract with Ellucian are the following extensive reports:
+The contract with Ellucian produced the following reports:

 GCC Distance Education Market Assessment and Needs Analysis Report to provide information on our potential market/students.